 Over the years in my blog and in videos I’ve talked a lot about two topics.
 First, that credit repair, although it’s a great service only accounts for 35% of a credit score.
 We do a great job with credit repair but we also provide our clients with other services.
 These other services help a client with 100% of their credit score.
 The second topic is that we educate our clients on credit and how to have a great credit score.
 That way they can maintain that score on their own for the rest of their life.
 So, let’s get into discussing how is a credit score calculated.

 Your credit score is the most important part of your financial life.
-In this economic climate your credit rating matters more than ever.
-Lenders look at it when you apply for a loan, credit card, mortgage or other type of credit.
-What they are doing is looking at how credit worthy you are.
+In this economic climate, your credit rating matters more than ever.
+Lenders look at it when you apply for a loan, credit card, mortgage, or other types of credit.
+What they are doing is looking at how creditworthy you are.

 How Is a Credit Score Calculated?

-Payment History (35%) – The biggest factor in your credit score is your payment history.
+The biggest factor in your credit score is your payment history.
 It composes 35% of your total score.
 The payment history factor is looking to see if you have paid your bills on time in the past.
 And, it indicates whether you are currently behind in any of your bills or not.
-Some late payments, such as mortgage lates, have more of an impact on your credit score.
-Your mortgage is a major rpriority to keep current.
-Payment history is the biggest factor for how a credit score is calculated.
+Some late payments, such as mortgage late payments, have more of an impact on your credit score.
+Your mortgage is a major priority to keep current.
+Payment history is the biggest factor in how a credit score is calculated.
 Therefore, it should be the biggest priority to not have late payments or past due accounts.

 There are revolving credit accounts and installment and mortgage accounts.
 Installment and mortgage accounts are based on the original loan amount versus the amount still owed.
 Auto loans also fit into this category.
 These type loans have a set monthly payment over a specific period of time.
 Revolving credit is generally credit cards.
 This is looked at with regard to the credit limit versus the amount owed.
 The best practice is to keep the balance below 30% of the limit on the account.
 This will make the biggest positive impact on your credit score.